bolonio/bolonio.github.io/content/blog/accessibility-github-actions/index.md

   - GitHub
 ---

-Automating your accessibility tests directly in your GitHub repository is now really easy with GitHub Actions.
-But first let's define what they are and their workflows.
+Automating your accessibility tests with libraries like axe, pa11y, lighthouse, or unit tests directly in your GitHub repository is really easy with GitHub Actions.
+But first, let's define what GitHub Actions are and their workflows.

 Puedes [leer este artículo en español](/es/accesibilidad-github-actions)

 # GitHub Actions

 **[GitHub Actions](https://docs.github.com/en/actions)** allow you to automate, customize, and execute your software development workflows right in your repository with GitHub Actions.
-GitHub Actions allow you to execute a series of statements and commands after a specific event has occurred, simply put, it's your own _pipeline CI / CD_ directly in your repository.
+With GitHub Actions you could execute a series of statements and commands after a specific event has occurred, simply put, it's your own _pipeline CI / CD_ directly in your repository.

 ## Workflows